pranav-ganesh/tp/docs/UserGuide.md

 * CMM will treat two people with the exact `name`, `phone`, `email`  as duplicates
 * CMM will update duplicate imports **only when** import status has been called.
 * Import is only allowed during application startup.
 To import after the startup, simply reopen application to get the import prompt
+* Unsuccessful file import will result in an empty database.
+The previous database can be recovered in the latest export file.

 **Common Issues**